 What do I do if I suspect myself or a paddling pal is suffering from shock?

 If the person is pale, shivering and is becoming confused, heat them up in the best way possible.
 Wrap them in a blanket and give them warm drinks and high-energy foods, such as chocolate, to give the body that hit of energy and kick the system into high gear.
+Then keep an eye on them, checking to see if they are improving.

 Now you’re all prepared.
 Knowledge is power!
 The more you understand, the more you can be prepared and minimise the risk.